- What are the skills necessary to achieve information literacy?

 This list of objectives is adapted from the American Library Association's Information Literacy Competency Standards for Higher Education (2000).

-All graduate students are required to take UCSP 611 Introduction to Graduate Library Research Skills in the first six credits of study.
+All graduate students are required to take UCSP 615 Orientation to Graduate Studies in the first six credits of study.
 This noncredit self-paced tutorial provides an in-depth introduction to the library research process and the tools necessary to be effective in The Graduate School.

 Both the undergraduate and graduate schools have identified information literacy objectives for graduates of their programs.